QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 To further explain, the Docker client is given a registry to contact by specifying only the hostname + port.
 It's also given a specific path to an image in that registry.
 So, for example, it would be given "**example:443/some/custom/image**" to specify an image.
-You are not able to specify a registry application path.
+We are not able to specify a registry application path.

 Nexus Repository exposes its Docker registries with a repository path of "/repository/<repo_name>/" and, by default, and application context path of "/".